How to Write an After-Action Report [+Template]

 Things don’t always go as planned, but even in failure lies opportunity.
 Learn how to use an after-action report format to improve your safety processes with clear action steps and examples to ensure high-quality emergency response for the next time.

-You don’t ever want to make the same mistake twice when lives and business continuity are at stake.
+You never want to make the same mistake twice when lives and business continuity are at stake.
 But there’s not always time to analyze the effectiveness of your emergency response when you are in the thick of the action.
-Instead, when the dust settles, a good way to improve your plans is to use an after-action report.
+Instead, when the dust settles, a good way to improve your response plans is to use an after-action report.

 Stan Szpytek, President and CEO at Fire & Life Safety, Inc., explains on The Employee Safety Podcast how the simple after-action report format can elevate your emergency response.
 “If you experience your own incident, even if it didn’t turn out to be a major catastrophe, my advice to you is always do an after-action review and develop an after-action report where you can cite your strengths, your vulnerabilities, your gaps, your opportunities for improvement, and then make changes to your plans based on what people have learned.”

-Capture lessons learned from training drills, tabletop exercises, and emergency events alike with an after-action report.
-This post will walk you through how to how to create your own AAR that can help your business break down how things went and then lay out an action plan to improve your preparedness and response for next time.
+Capture lessons learned from training drills, tabletop exercises, and emergency events with an after-action report.
+This post will walk you through how to create an AAR to help your business break down how things went and lay out critical tasks to improve your preparedness and response for next time.

 What Is an After-Action Report (AAR)?

 An after-action report—also known as a post-action report—is a strategic document internal stakeholders use to summarize observations and key takeaways following a drill or an actual event that impacts the business.
-The objectives of an after-action review process are to ascertain vital details: how the event went, what went well, and areas for improvement.
+The objectives of an after-action review or hot wash process are to ascertain vital details: how the event went, what went well, and areas of improvement.
 This thoughtful AAR process leads to a concrete plan for improving the response should another similar incident occur.

-After-action reports are used commonly by safety and business continuity professionals.
-They are an essential tool used to reflect on preparedness drills and support emergency management by ensuring that the business is ready and has learned from past mistakes before an emergency occurs.
+Safety and business continuity professionals commonly use after-action reports.
+They are an essential tool for reflecting on preparedness drills and supporting emergency management by ensuring that the business is ready and has learned from past mistakes before an emergency occurs.

 Even if real emergencies aren’t occurring to test your plans, you can run practice drills and tabletop exercises followed by post-action reviews.
-These exercises allow your organization to identify gaps in your response plans, learn from mistakes or oversights, and be better prepared before an emergency.
+These exercises allow your organization to identify gaps in your response plans, learn from mistakes or oversights, establish your core capability, and be better prepared before an emergency.

 Why After-Action Reports Should Be Standard Protocol